DhruvBajaj01/Hotel_Management_System/README.md

 # Additional Requirements:

-Work in groups of 2 or 3 to complete the work order
+Work in groups of 7 to complete the work order

 Each team member must track their work and submit with their final project files (Use the included time-tracker.xlsx file)